Waterloo Warriors women's ice hockey

-The Waterloo Warriors women's ice hockey program represents the University of Waterloo in the Ontario University Athletics women's ice hockey conference of U Sports.
+The Waterloo Warriors women's ice hockey team represents the University of Waterloo in the Ontario University Athletics women's ice hockey conference of U Sports.
 The team plays at Columbia Icefield Arena, located on the north side of the University's main campus, in a complex on the same site as Warrior Field.
-Former hockey player Shaun Reagan has served as head coach since the 2011-12 season.
+Former ice hockey player Shaun Reagan has served as head coach since the 2011-12 season.

-The Warriors have won the McCaw Cup once, in 2024.
+The Waterloo Warriors have won the McCaw Cup once, in 2024.
 They have made one appearance at the U Sports National Championship in 2024, finishing in fourth place.
 The Warriors are also set to host and appear at both the 2025 and 2026 National Championships at the Woolwich Memorial Centre in Elmira, Ontario.

 History

 Bill Antler era

 Joining the OUA conference in the 2002-03 season, having formerly been as a club team at the university, the Warriors were led by head coach Bill Antler.
 His coaching staff for the inaugural season included assistant coaches Roger McKenzie and Mike Cinelli.
 Serving as the first captain in Warriors history, Lindsay Wood played for the program until 2005, part of a foundation of competitive players including Sarah McNaught and Lindsay Wood.
 Finishing fourth in the OUA Western Division for their inaugural season, the club finished ahead of the Western Mustangs, who would become one of their biggest rivals.